What is a Load Fund?

 Class A shares are front-end load funds that carry an upfront sales charge on the total amount of the investment.
 The charge is used to pay for the services of an investment advisor and ranges from 5% to 8%.
-Investors who want to invest large amounts of money into the fund can benefit from breakout discounts that reduce the sales charge on the invested amount.
+Investors who invest large amounts of money can benefit from breakout discounts that reduce the sales charge.

 Class A shares offer the lowest cost option to investors who plan to invest large dollar amounts over a long period of time.
 For example, if an investor invests $100,000 in a mutual fund with a load of 5%, the investor will incur a sales charge of $5,000 and remain with a net of $95,000.

 Class B shares do not carry a front-end sales charge.
 They, instead, charge a back-end load if the investor sells his/her investment before an agreed period, usually five to eight years.
 In addition, the investor will incur a redemption fee of up to 6%.
 Unlike class A shares that offer breakout discounts for large investments, class B shares do not offer breakout shares.
 However, the back-end charge decreases over the investment timeframe.